antarctica/ansible-php5/README.md

 #### Zend OpCache

-"OPcache improves PHP performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
+"OPcache improves PHP performance by storing pre-compiled script byte-code in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
 This extension is bundled with PHP 5.5.0 and later"

 Source: http://php.net/manual/en/book.opcache.php